If your child is transitioning to a big-kid bed, a toddler bed rail or bumper can keep them safe. But which style is best for you?

 Of all the toddler bumpers and rails on this list, your kid will probably consider this one the best.
 This bumper was created for travel and is a snug little way to ensure your toddler doesn’t go rolling into trouble when you’re away from home.

 The cover design is super cute and makes a nice comforting “nest” if your child is a nervous traveler.
 Pack a favorite toy and the right blankie and you can offer a cozy zone just for them that will settle any nerves about sleeping away from home.

-Parents love that it’s basically a bed all in one, and all you need to do is add a pillow and bedding and you’re ready to go.
+We love that it’s basically an all-in-one bed.
+All you need to do is add a pillow and bedding, and you’re ready to go.
 But you may still need an additional permanent sleeping arrangement at home, as some parents have found that it’s not great to use on top of an ordinary bed.

 - Impossible to fall out of.